aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

     3. Remove the specified subscriptions channels in the common `PolicyGenTemplate` CR, if they exist.
 The default subscriptions channels from the ZTP image are used for the update.

         !!! note
-            The default channel for the Operators applied through ZTP {product-version} is stable, except for the performance-addon-operator.
-As of {product-title} 4.11, the performance-addon-operator functionality was moved to the node-tuning-operator.
-For the 4.10 release, the default channel for PAO is v4.10.
-You can also specify the default channels in the common PolicyGenTemplate CR.
             The default channel for the Operators applied through ZTP {product-version} is `stable`, except for the `performance-addon-operator`.
 As of {product-title} 4.11, the `performance-addon-operator` functionality was moved to the `node-tuning-operator`.
 For the 4.10 release, the default channel for PAO is `v4.10`.
 You can also specify the default channels in the common `PolicyGenTemplate` CR.

     4. Push the `PolicyGenTemplate` CRs updates to the ZTP Git repository.